 Panchagani, one of the most popular hill stations, is located at the meeting point of five hills.
 What often keep tourists enticed are its viewpoints that are known for offering some of the best views of the Western Ghats at their finest; while there are lakes, waterfalls and temples to see here.
 Some of the best destinations that you will see here include Bombay Point, Lingmala Falls, Venna Lake, Table Land, Wilson Point, Dhom Dam, Sydney Point and a lot more.
 You can also spend time at Panchaganga Mandir or Mahabaleshwar Temple.
 Distance from Mumbai to Panchgani is approx 240 km via road.
 It is at the distance of 100 km from Pune.

-Another must see the attraction; Malshej Ghat earns its popularity for the reason of waterfalls – descending down its jagged rocky surface every season.
+Another must see attraction; Malshej Ghat earns its popularity for the reason of waterfalls – descending down its jagged rocky surface every season.
 You will pass through a picturesque road – passes beside the waterfalls.
 Not to mention the Mulberry Orchards – flourishing in the monsoon.
 You will also see Nane Ghat and Darkoba Peak treks, and the Ajoba Hill and Jivdhan Chawand fort treks.
-The famous Harishchandragad fort trek is also nearby, as is the Shivneri Fort.
+The famous Harishchandragad fort trek is also nearby, as is the Shivneri fort.
 Malshej lies around 127 km from Mumbai and 120 km from Pune.
 Roads are perfect and surrounded by greenery.

-Another wonderful and must see the place where your vehicles are not allowed to take.
-It is famous for its viewpoint that always draws the attention of tourists from across the world.
+Another wonderful and must see place where you vehicles are not allowed to take.
+It is famous for its viewpoint that always draws attention of tourists from across the world.
 You can walk or enjoy horse ride to reach here; while it is frequently engulfed by clouds for the duration of monsoon.
 Monkey Point, One Tree Point, Panorama Point, Echo Point and Louisa Point are some of the more famous viewpoints to see here.
 Not to mention Prabal Fort.
 It is at the distance of 80 km from Mumbai.